objectbox/objectbox-dart-performance/README.md

 ## Running

+To run in release mode with Android Studio connect a device or start an emulator, then Run > Flutter Run 'main.dart' in Release Mode

-To run in release mode with Android Studio, edit `main.dart` run configuration and add `--release`to "Additional run args".
+This will edit the `main.dart` run configuration and add `--release`to "Additional run args".